Xc987/pxt-meter-extended/README.md

 ```sig
 meter.digital()
 ```
 Use this block to switch back to showing numerical measurements.
+The range will always be from "00" to "99".
+(Any other values will flash the out-of-range error.)

 ## Hiding the meter #meter-hide

 ```sig
 meter.hide()
 ```
-This block stops any animation or out-of-range flashing and clears the display.
+This block stops any animation or out-of-range flashing, and clears the display.

 # Examples